What did the two disciples of John the Baptist ask Jesus Christ?

 From the words of the Prophet Joseph Smith:

 “Secondly.
 He was entrusted with the important mission, and it was required at his hands, to baptize the Son of Man.
 Whoever had the honor of doing that?
-Whoever had so great privilege and glory?
-Whoever led the Son of God into the waters of baptism, and had the privilege of beholding the Holy Ghost descend in the form of dove, or rather in the sign of the dove, in witness of that administration?
-The sign of the dove was instituted before the creation of the world, witness for the Holy Ghost, and the devil cannot come in the sign of dove.
-The Holy Ghost is personage, and is in the form of personage.
+Whoever had so great a privilege and glory?
+Whoever led the Son of God into the waters of baptism, and had the privilege of beholding the Holy Ghost descend in the form of a dove, or rather in the sign of the dove, in witness of that administration?
+The sign of the dove was instituted before the creation of the world, a witness for the Holy Ghost, and the devil cannot come in the sign of a dove.
+The Holy Ghost is a personage, and is in the form of a personage.
 It does not confine itself to the form of the dove, but in sign of the dove.
-The Holy Ghost cannot be transformed into dove; but the sign of dove was given to John to signify the truth of the deed, as the dove is an emblem or token of truth and innocence.
+The Holy Ghost cannot be transformed into a dove; but the sign of a dove was given to John to signify the truth of the deed, as the dove is an emblem or token of truth and innocence.

 “Thirdly.
 John, at that time, was the only legal administrator in the affairs of the kingdom there was then on the earth, and holding the keys of power.
 The Jews had to obey his instructions or be damned, by their own law; and Christ Himself fulfilled all righteousness in becoming obedient to the law which He had given to Moses on the mount, and thereby magnified it and made it honorable, instead of destroying it.
-The son of Zacharias wrested the keys, the kingdom, the power, the glory from theJews, by the holy anointing and decree of heaven, and these three reasons constitute him the greatest prophet born of woman.
+The son of Zacharias wrested the keys, the kingdom, the power, the glory from theJews, by the holy anointing and decree of heaven, and these three reasons constitute him the greatest prophet born of a woman.

 (Smith, Teachings, pp. 275-76)

-"He must increase, but must decrease.”
+"He must increase, but I must decrease.”
 (John 3:30 ) What did John the Baptist mean, in this scripture, about his attitude toward the Savior?

 John the Baptist loved the Savior and had spent his life preparing the way for Him to come and teach His people.
 It was now time for John to humble himself and step back and let the Jesus’ ministry flourish.
 John’s love and service would continue as always and he would still serve in every capacity, but he knew it was time for the Lord to lead His people.